Etrade rating

 Exchange-Traded Funds

-E*Trade’s site has a helpful ETF section with most active funds and top U.S. equity performers.
-Another area displays the top five performing categories.
-During our review, these categories were technology, health care, large-cap growth, mid-cap growth, and small-cap growth.
+There is a great section for ETFs on E*Trade’s website.
+It shows the most active funds and the top U.S. equity performers.
+Another section lists the five best-performing fund categories.
+On the day we checked, these were technology, health care, large-cap growth, mid-cap growth, and small-cap growth.

-There's also an ETF All-Star List, with the same pricing and function.
-Like mutual funds, you can buy pre-built ETF portfolios at no charge.
+There is also an ETF All-Star List, which has the same features and pricing as the mutual fund list.
+Like with mutual funds, you can get pre-made ETF portfolios for free.

-A category analysis tool provides heat maps for major categories across different time periods.
-Another handy feature is a comparison tool that shows key data side by side.
+A tool for category analysis displays heat maps of major fund types over different periods.
+Another tool lets you compare important data for funds side by side.

 Retirement and Taxable Accounts

-Beyond regular taxable individual accounts, E*Trade also provides joint and custodial accounts.
-For retirement, it offers Roth, SIMPLE, SEP, traditional, beneficiary, and minor IRAs.
-E*Trade’s Complete IRA is for people over 59½ who want to begin withdrawals from an IRA.
+E*Trade offers more than just regular taxable accounts.
+There are joint and custodial accounts as well.
+For retirement, you can open Roth, SIMPLE, SEP, traditional, beneficiary, and minor IRAs.
+The Complete IRA is for people over 59½ who want to start withdrawing money from their IRA.

-You can roll over a retirement plan from a former employer.
-For the self-employed, E*Trade has solo 401(k) plans.
-Parents saving for college costs can open a Coverdell Education Savings Account.
+If you have a retirement plan from a previous job, you can roll it over.
+If you are self-employed, E*Trade has solo 401(k) plans.
+Parents can open a Coverdell Education Savings Account to save for their children’s education.

-E*Trade charges three IRA fees: $25 each for early withdrawals, excess contributions, and recharacterizations.
+E*Trade charges three IRA fees: $25 each for early withdrawals, extra contributions, or recharacterizations.

 Cash Management Features

-Along with its brokerage offerings, E*Trade also has its own bank called E*Trade Bank.
-It is FDIC-insured and has some decent perks.
-Max-Rate Checking pays 0.05% interest, plus unlimited ATM fee refunds nationwide.
-It has a $15 monthly fee, though there are ways to avoid it.
-Bill pay and your first pack of checks are free.
+Along with brokerage services, E*Trade has its own bank.
+It’s called E*Trade Bank and comes with FDIC insurance and some useful features.
+The Max-Rate Checking account pays 0.05% interest, which isn’t high, but it includes unlimited ATM fee refunds across the country.
+There’s a $15 monthly fee, but you can avoid it in several ways.
+Bill pay and your first pack of checks are both free.

 Other Services

-The broker also provides an automatic mutual fund investment option.
-You can set it up to regularly invest more money into mutual funds.
+E*Trade also has an automatic mutual fund investment service.
+You can set up regular automatic deposits into mutual funds.

 E*Trade Comparison

-Charles Schwab doesn’t have restrictions on its desktop platform and offers more branch locations than E*Trade.
-Meanwhile, Fidelity has no IRA fees.
+Charles Schwab does not have limits on its desktop platform.
+Schwab also has more physical branches than E*Trade.
+Fidelity does not charge any IRA fees.

-Interactive Brokers offers forex, precious metals, and foreign stocks—none of which E*Trade has.
+Interactive Brokers offers trading in forex, precious metals, and foreign stocks, which E*Trade does not.

-Fidelity has an Apple TV app, and Charles Schwab offers an Amazon Echo skill.
+Fidelity has an app for Apple TV, and Charles Schwab has a skill for Amazon Echo.

 Recommendations

-Mutual Fund Investors: E*Trade is definitely one of the top choices for mutual fund trading.
+Mutual Fund Investors: E*Trade is one of the top brokers for mutual funds.

 Individual Retirement Accounts: We don’t like E*Trade’s IRA fees.
-Firstrade is a better option.
+Firstrade is a better option for IRAs.

-Active ETF and Stock Trading: We recommend E*Trade for frequent traders who have at least $1,000 to start.
+Active ETF and Stock Trading: E*Trade is good for frequent traders with at least $1,000.
+Charles Schwab could also be a better choice.

-Long-Term Investors and Retirement Savers: With target-date mutual funds, financial planning,
+Long-Term Investors and Retirement Savers: E*Trade is suitable for people with a long-term approach, with its target-date funds, financial planning, and 401(k) plans.

-balance, E*Trade is a decent option for taxable accounts.
+Small Accounts: With no minimum balance, E*Trade is a good choice for taxable accounts.

 E*Trade Review Summary

-E*Trade is one of the most recognized brokerage firms in America.
-Though it has fewer total assets than some competitors, it holds its own against them.
+E*Trade is one of the most recognized brokers in the U.S. While it is smaller by total assets than some competitors, it still stands up well against them.

 Paul Johnson is a Licensed Stockbroker with 7+ years of experience in the financial services industry.
 Paul enjoys teaching about investing and writing about financial topics.
 He is a husband and father of twin boys.